jeroenransijn/expressful/README.md

 # Expressful
-> Express.js with a bit of convention, convenience and opinion
+> Express.js with a bit of convention and convenience.
+Optimized for branding websites.

 **Currently in development and untested**